Katyani Shakti Peeth Mandir Delhi ( Chattarpur temple )

 Goddess Durga was sent to earth by the Trideva: Brahma, Vishnu and Mahesh to be conceived as Katyaya’s little girl Katyayani.

 The temple was established by Baba Sant Nagpal Ji who was conceived in Karnataka.
 He lost his mom at an exceptionally youthful age and it was amid her incineration, did an obscure woman come and give him cover who called herself as the mother of the universe and encouraged him.

-The 6th symbol of Durga, Katyayani was the person who killed the abhorrent devil Mahishasur, who had wreaked a ruin to all the three lokas.
+The 6th symbol of Durga, Katyayani Devi who killed the abhorrent devil Mahishasur, who had wreaked a ruin to all the three lokas.